mtm-x/TwoConnectedTanks/README.md

 ## Problem
 When I attempted to build the model provided in the task, it compiled successfully but encountered errors during execution Ive attached the screenshots of the probelm.
-Consequently, I had to modify the code.
+Consequently, I had to modify the Model's code.

 ## Original Model